Bootstrap Diagnostic Tests: an empirical illustration

-It can be observed that for all components of $\tilde{b}_{2}$, the null hypothesis is strongly rejected at any conventional significance level.
+It can be observed that for all components of $\beta$, the null hypothesis is strongly rejected at any conventional significance level.
 Larger values of $m$ reinforce this conclusion.
-This result\footnote{Results are unchanged if the analysis is based solely on bootstrap IRFs at horizons $h>0$.}, which appears primarily driven by the fat tails of the bootstrap distributions, is likely to indicate that the SVAR-IV estimation is based on a weak instrument.
+This result\footnote{Results are robust to (i) the choice of the horizon $h$, (ii) the choice of the norm and (iii)\ the standardization of the bootstrap estimator.} likely indicates that the SVAR-IV estimation is based on a weak instrument.
 Interestingly, neither K\"{a}nzig's (2021) $68\%$ and $90\%$ bootstrap confidence intervals nor the F-tests fully capture this phenomenon, which the bootstrap diagnostic test detects effectively.